Language Reference

 (let user (list (cons 'name "Ada") (cons 'score 42)))(get 'name user) ; => "Ada"(put 'score 99 user) ; returns a new alistStandard Library (Core)

 Core is written in KEC Lisp and loaded before user code.
 Its files load in numeric filename order.
+This section is a quick day-to-day cheat sheet; for full signatures, parameters, and worked examples per function, see the Core Library Reference.

 Definitions